florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 A dialog screen should a appear with options for our new template (example seen below).
 The following options should be set for our new template:

 1. **Theme filter** : Select the theme filter **TODO**!
 2. **Mail type filter**: with this drop down selector you can set the type of template you are going to create.
-This is an important field to get right as only some filter types will work with backoffice functionalities such as offers.
+This is an important field to get right as only some filter types will work with the Florisoft application functionalities such as offers.
 3. **Template name** : in this field you can set the name of the new template.
 For the purpose of this manual we will set the name to '*ExampleOfferTemplateEN*'.

 <br>
 <img src=".Active Email Editior EN media/NewMailTemplateOptions.png">

-After entering the rigth options for our new template press the '*create*' button.
-The dialog should dissapear and the mailing configuration screen should be visible again. <br>
+After entering the right options for our new template press the '*create*' button.
+The dialog should disappear  and the mailing configuration screen should be visible again. <br>
 In the image below you can see that we successfully added a new template.
 <img src=".Active Email Editior EN media/NewMailTemplateCreated.png">

 # Step 3.
 Editing an exisiting template
 After having created a new mail template we can edit to our needs.
 To get to the editor simply press the '*edit*' field in the row of the template you want to edit.
 For the purpose of the manual we are editing the template created in step 2.
-The image below shows an example of were to find the right edit button.
+The image below shows an example of wh ere to find the right edit button.

 <img src=".Active Email Editior EN media/EditButtonForMailTemplate.png">